Apple cider vinegar (ACV) is one of those buzzy wellness ingredients that people time and time again swear by. It’s not surprising why, though.

 2. Looking to curb your appetite?
 Make a daily ACV tonic

 Sometimes the hardest part of recalibrating eating habits is restriction.
 According to Batayneh, drinking ACV can “be incredibly useful when trying to eat less and lose weight.”
-She refers to a study that found that ACV may suppress areas of the brain that control appetite, resulting in fewer calories eaten over time.
+She refers to a that found that ACV may suppress areas of the brain that control appetite, resulting in fewer calories eaten over time.

 Try it, based on science